Rethinking Environmental Learning for High-schools

 We mapped the cave flow, built the interactive environment with the scanning team, and simplified content based on usability testing.

-Organization need
+Organization's need

 The website was hard to navigate and packed with dense text, making it difficult for visitors—especially educators and potential volunteers—to find what they needed.
 As a result, 68% left within the first minute, leading to missed chances for engagement